A case study of Consistent Vehicle Routing Problem with Time Windows: Conclusions

-Considering the high variability in the activity of the customers, the quantities they order and the service times, the proposed algorithm represents a basis for the development of a decision support system that would improve the tactical routing plans for serving the customers of the company, obtaining a good balance between operational costs and service quality.
+Considering the high variability in the activity of the customers, the quantities they order, and the service times, the proposed algorithm represents a basis for the development of a decision support system that would improve the tactical routing plans for serving the customers of the company, obtaining a good balance between operational costs and service quality.

 Future work must be concentrated on further developing the proposed algorithm to output client-to-driver assignments that correspond to geographical zones that do not overlap.
-Such a characteristic would be very valuable for the management of the company, for the ease of establishing service contracts with the transportation companies based on general territories and not on particular sets of clients - a setting that is easier to deal with under the high variability in client activity.
-For companies this would represent a useful tool to determine the best way to serve and respond quickly to new customer demands, standardize the quality of service, and make an efficient and equitable allocation of customers among their different drivers.
+Such a characteristic would be very valuable for the management of the company, for the ease of establishing service contracts with the transportation companies based on general territories and not on particular sets of clients.
+This setting is easier to deal with under the high variability in client activity.
+For companies, this would represent a useful tool to determine the best way to serve and to respond quickly to new customer demands, standardize the quality of service, and make an efficient and equitable allocation of customers among their different drivers.
+Finally, we plan to embed the proposed algorithm in a multistart framework, like the one presented in \cite{marzo2020}, to improve the efficacy of exploration of the search space, thanks to stronger intensification and diversification strategies.
+It might be necessary in order to obtain efficient algorithms for more constrained versions of the problem - for example, with restrictions related to some geometrical properties of the geographical zones.